dnulnets/oidcgk/README.md

 ### The use of cookies and backend storage
 The gatekeeper relies on the use of secure HTTP-only cookies and it uses them in two different ways depending on the selected method for storage.
 #### Browser storage
-In browser storage mode, the entire session information is stored in the cookies.
+In browser storage mode i.e. **browser**, the entire session information is stored in the cookies.
 No backend storage is used.
 * The drawback is that the requests from the browser can be really big because of the cookies size.
 * The advantage is that you will need no backend storage and you can easily load balance between multiple gatekeepers.
 #### Backend storage
-In backend storage mode, a session identifier and the backend storage encryption key is stored in the cookies.
+In backend storage mode i.e. **memory**, **redis** or **infinispan**, a session identifier and the backend storage encryption key is stored in the cookies.
 The actual session information is stored in the backend.
 * The advantage is that the size of the requst from the browser will be small.

 Currently there are three different backend storages implemented: